boostorg/hof/doc/src/quickstart.md

     auto three = sum_f()(1, 2);

 We can make it behave like a regular function if we construct the class as a global variable.
-However, we want to statically initialize it(ie initialize it at compile-time) to avoid the static initializaion order fiasco.
+However, we want to statically initialize it(ie initialize it at compile-time) to avoid the static initialization order fiasco.
 We can do that using `constexpr` like this:

     const constexpr sum_f sum = {};